European Medicines Agency and Brexit - the use of soft law for pharmaceutical companies

 The European Medicines Agency (EMA) has been preparing for Brexit since the exit-decision has been made.
 The EMA is responsible for assessing medicinal products and monitoring their safety in the EU and the EEA.
 It authorizes and controls medicinal products.
 Pharmaceutical companies submit to the EMA an application for marketing authorization for a given medicinal product.
 Such permits are issued by the European Commission.
 Companies that receive such authorization can place the medicinal product on the market throughout the EU as well as in EEA countries.
 Because of Brexit, the EMA has been relocated from London to Amsterdam.

-One of the phrases of preparation was creating the set of guidelines for companies, entrepreneurs, pharmaceutical stakeholders, together with the European Commission.
+One of the phases of preparation was creating the set of guidelines for companies, entrepreneurs, pharmaceutical stakeholders, together with the European Commission.
 The documents that have been published are:

 (i) Questions and Answers related to the United Kingdom's withdrawal from the European Union with regard to the medicinal products for human and veterinary use within the framework of the Centralised Procedure;